iifl-logo

 GENERAL DISCLOSURES

-Your Directors confirm that the Company has made the required disclosures in this report for the items prescribed under Section 134(3) of the Companies Act,
+Your Directors confirm that the Company has made the required disclosures in this Report for the items prescribed under Section 134(3) of the Companies Act, 2013 and Rule 8 of the Companies (Accounts) Rules, 2014, to the extent applicable during the year.

 ACKNOWLEDGEMENT

-The Directors take this opportunity to acknowledge the dedicated efforts and hard work of the employees at all levels, which remain instrumental to the Companys success.
+The Directors place on record their appreciation for the dedicated efforts and hard work of employees at all levels, which have played an important role in the Companys success.

-Furthermore, the Directors thank the Companys vendors, investors, business associates, Stock Exchanges, the Government of India, State Governments and various departments and agencies for their ongoing support and collaboration.
+The Directors also thank the Companys vendors, investors, business associates, stock exchanges, the Government of India, State Governments and various departments and agencies for their continued support and cooperation.

-Your Directors deeply appreciate and value the dedication, commitment, and contribution of every member of the Hester Biosciences family.
-Their collective efforts continue to drive the Companys growth and success.
+Your Directors deeply appreciate the commitment, dedication and contribution of every member of the Hester Biosciences family.
+Their collective efforts continue to support the Companys growth and success.

 (Gold/NCD/NBFC/Insurance/NPS)